• Home

 Lens tints

-The tint affects glare and the ability to see colours and contrast.
+The tint of your safety glasses or shield affects the capacity to see colours and contrasts.
 A well-selected lens tint optimises perception, reduces eye fatigue, and ensures maximum clarity.
+It does this by controlling and balancing VLT (Visible Light Transmission).
+A badly balanced VLT creates under or over exposure and can lead to pain or discomfort.

 Clear lenses